LeanaRain/rsschool/cv.md

 But i know than i have really a lot mistakes.
 ### German
 I learned german in school.
 It was twenty years ago.
 And i do not remember much it.

+This is my first try to write english by himself, almost without googl-translate.
+You will not be strict for me.